 I started worrying about the weekends before they were even here.
 Me asking for her ownership and apologizing for past behaviors would now become like the dog who won’t let go of a stick.
-So, some background on this in retrospect:
+So, some background on this specific issue:

 At our regular therapist sessions, our conversations routinely centered around Grace taking responsibility for her outbursts, her destructive behaviors, her language.
 Stepdad wanted a full-blown apology; I did, too.
 This became a central talking point between he and I even away from the therapist’s office.
 It was my parents who said very frankly to me one day on a phone call: You may not get one.

 It was a point of contention for step dad.
 Anytime we had a disagreement on something Grace had or had not done, her lack of apologizing came up.
 I wanted to be unified with my husband, yet I suspected my parents might be right.
 I don’t recall that the counselor ever threw out the option of: What if she doesn’t?
 For step dad, as sure as the sun was coming up, Grace must make apologies all the way around and to everyone, including siblings and step siblings even though they were not around for many of the things that happened.